 Our objectives include the following:

-Research on ICT Policies and legal regimes as well as their impact on African citizens and business.
+Research on ICT Policies and legal regimes, as well as their impact on African citizens and businesses

 Research on the impact of technology and digital rights for sustainable development in Africa.